Updated: Jun 14

-Do pack the same cosmetics as you would for any overnight stay.
-Pick hydrating skin care products to combat the dry, sterile hospital air, as well as lip balm to soothe chapped lips from heavy breathing during labor.
+Do pack the same cosmetics as you would for an overnight stay.
+Pick hydrating skincare products to combat the dry, sterile hospital air, as well as a lip balm to soothe chapped lips from heavy breathing during labor.
 You might want to bring a little makeup so you feel confident about how you look in photos.
 If you struggle falling asleep in foreign environments, pack your own pillow (in a non-white pillowcase to set it apart from the hospital-issued pillows), a sleep mask, and earplugs.
 Download an app that plays white noise or nature sounds to block out the bustle of the hospital.

 Don’t forget the toiletries that you use on a daily basis, such as your toothbrush, toothpaste, shampoo, conditioner, body wash, hairbrush, deodorant, and contact solution (or eyeglasses).
 Leave your jewelry safely stored at home.
 You may feel naked without your wedding ring, but fingers often swell during labor.
 Finger pain should not be on your list of postpartum ailments!